 Dr. David Borchelt, University of Florida

 When maintaining a live colony, hemizygotes may be bred with wildtype (noncarrier) siblings.
 Coat color expected from breeding is black or agouti.
-While the donating investigator warns that male aggression may require individual housing, there are no such reports of this problem in our colonies at The Jackson Laboratory to date (June 2006).
+Please note: male aggression is sometimes observed in this strain and may require separate housing.

 When using the APP/PS1 mouse strain in a publication, please cite the originating article(s) and include MMRRC stock #34829 in your Materials and Methods section.